Honda Jazz hatchback - Interior & comfort

 Honda Jazz dashboard

-Honda interiors have tended to be functional, if a little uninspiring, but there's quite a bit to like here.
-The Jazz gets a quirky two-spoke steering wheel, like the electric Honda e’s, and most of the surfaces you'll touch are soft and padded.
-There are some hard finishes, particularly around the doors, but this isn’t a luxury car after all.
+Honda interiors have tended to be functional, if a little uninspiring – the Jazz’s interior is fairly well equipped, but while it’s an improvement over Honda interiors of old, it’s still not particularly classy or interesting.
+There’s a quirky two-spoke steering wheel, like the electric Honda e’s, however, and most of the surfaces you'll touch are soft and padded, but there are some hard finishes, particularly around the doors.

-It also has a greatly improved infotainment system – a real Honda sticking point in recent years.
+It also has a greatly improved infotainment system – an area that has been a real Honda sticking point in recent years.
 The nine-inch screen no longer has an aftermarket look, being neatly designed to 'float' just in front of the fascia, and the software is more responsive with attractive graphics.
 It also offers Apple CarPlay and Android Auto compatibility, along with an Internet hotspot, Honda Personal Assistant and a smartphone app that customers can use to keep connected with their car.
+However, the Honda Jazz’s infotainment still trails behind rivals such as the Skoda Fabia and Renault Clio.

 More reviews